 Hi Frugalistas!
 I love clothes – beautiful clothes.
 I have a lot of them, and I love wearing them.
 I love creating new looks and going out knowing I look good.
 When I travel it’s no different.
 I still want to look good.
 But I also love travelling light with just my one carry on bag when I go travelling.
 Having a great carry on bag wardrobe comes down to choices – what you choose to take and what you choose to leave at home.
-So, using my own real wardrobe, here are 5 things I never pack and things to pack instead, guaranteed to make one bag travel easier.
+So, using my own real wardrobe, here are 5 things I never pack and things to pack instead, guaranteed to make carry on luggage packing travel easier.

 Things I never pack, and things to pack instead